oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

     ```
     <copy>
+    col name format a10
+    col tablespace_name format a15
     select t.con_id, c.name, t.tablespace_name
     from cdb_tablespaces t, v$containers c
     where t.con_id=c.con_id
     order by 1, 3;
     </copy>

+    -- Be sure to hit RETURN
     ```

     * You have to join on `v$containers` to translate the container ID to its name.